 ALL of the above conditions need to be met all the time.
 If not, you end up with a solution that’s either unusable, infeasible, too costly, or too limited to be useful.

 Here are some practical examples which reinforce the assertions I just made.
 Whether you’re an IT professional or a mobile user, I’m certain these examples will resonate personally with negative experiences you’ve had in the past.

 Homegrown or closed/proprietary MFA solutions might start off Easy to use but they are not ubiquitous.
-If an MFA solution doesn’t work for all the apps your organization uses or requires you to implement additional or redundant services, then it’s not MFA Everywhere.
-You either get locked into an ecosystem and forced to buy services you don’t really need, or you end up implementing multiple MFA solutions from different providers to increase app coverage.
+If an MFA solution doesn’t work for all the apps your organization uses or requires you to implement additional or redundant services, it’s going to drive up your app development, delivery and maintenance costs as well as introduce usability challenges as users struggle with multiple authentication workflows.

 As soon as you introduce multiple MFA solutions, your MFA is no longer easy to use or easy to implement.
 And it’s even harder to maintain and operate, not to mention very expensive.
 Ironically, if you implemented MFA to eliminate the operational burdens and security risks of password management, then you’re probably right back where you started (or even worse).
 A metaphor that comes to mind is the proverbial hamster spinning in a wheel.

 Usability Rules When it Comes to Mobile Authentication